OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

     }

 If you load the Orchard site up in the web browser then the data migration will automatically run.
-You can see the updated description in the `Content Definitions` page:
+You can see the updated description in the **Content Definitions** page:

   1. Within Visual Studio, press `Ctrl-F5` to load up the dev server.

-  1. Navigate to the admin dashboard and click the `Content Definition` menu option.
+  1. Navigate to the admin dashboard and click the **Content Definition** menu option.

-  1. Click the `Content Parts` tab along the top of the page.
+  1. Click the **Content Parts** tab along the top of the page.

-  1. Scroll down to the `Featured Product` entry.
+  1. Scroll down to the **Featured Product** entry.
 It will now have a description:

      ![](../Attachments/getting-started-with-modules-part-4/contentpart-withdescriptionadded.png)

 ## Roll your data migrations up into Create()
 Now our `Migrations` class contains a `Create()` and two `UpdateFromN()` methods.
-As time goes on it will get more added.
+As time goes on, more will be added.

 We may have some updates which revert earlier mistakes or remove features that aren't needed.
 There is no point in making a new user that's installing the module for the first time to go through all of these steps if they are no longer needed for the final product.